densecaviar/Cybersecurity-home-lab/docs/08-Network-Capture-with-Wireshark.md

 Atlas  →  192.168.1.7

 The filter helped isolate traffic associated with the attacker and target from other packets that may have been present in the capture.
 The attacker and target addresses can also be combined with the SSH port filter:
 `ip.addr == 192.168.1.18 && ip.addr == 192.168.1.7 && tcp.port == 22`
 This produced a more focused view of SSH communication between Hades and Atlas.

 ![Wireshark SSH filter](../images/wireshark-ssh.png)

 The TCP connections associated with the SSH traffic were examined in Wireshark.

-TCP connection establishment uses a three-way handshake SYN , ACK and SYN/ACK
+TCP connection establishment uses a three-way handshake:
+SYN , ACK and SYN/ACK
 Wireshark provided information including:

 Source IP address